-- (c) Where agrichemical spraying is being carried out by any person other than the owner/occupier or agent responsible for notification, the person carrying out the spraying must confirm that notification requirements have been met before spraying takes place. - (d) Where agrichemicals are sprayed on public amenity areas, the owner/occupier or agent must publicly notify (according to section 2AB(1)(a) of the Act) the agrichemical spraying no earlier than 10 days or 20 days for spraying carried out on plantation forestry or in a conservation area, and no later than 24 hours before the agrichemical spraying.
+- (c) Where agrichemical spraying is being carried out by any person other than the owner/occupier or agent responsible for notification, the person carrying out the spraying must confirm that notification requirements have been met before spraying takes place. - (d) Where agrichemicals are sprayed on public amenity areas or public roads, the owner/occupier or agent must publish on a publicly available webpage the agrichemical spraying no earlier than 10 days, or no earlier than 20 days for spraying carried out on plantation forestry or in a conservation area, and no later than 24 hours before the agrichemical spraying.
 Notification must include the following information: - (i) The name and type of agrichemical used. - (ii) A start and end date for spray operations. - (iii) Contact details of the authority responsible for the spraying.